 Switch to Green Needles

-Heading sync, heading mode, change the navigation source to VOR/LOC, wait a second or two for it to catch up, and then select APR mode.
+Once established on the localizer, heading sync, heading mode, change the navigation source to VOR/LOC, wait a second or two for it to catch up, and then select APR mode.
+Verify capture on the FMA.

 The speed reduction